-When you strip marketing back to its fundamental organisational functions, by asking ‘why?’ ‘but why?’ ‘but whhhy?’ like
+When you strip marketing back to its fundamental business functions, by repeatedly asking “why?”, you end up with two goals:

 - To increase sales and profit